aptos-labs/developer-docs/apps/docusaurus/docs/guides/randomness.md

 - Make the path that is most beneficial have the highest gas (as attacker can only abort paths with gas above a threshold he chooses.
   NOTE: that this can be tricky to get right, and gas schedule can change, and is even harder to get right when there are more than 2 possible outcomes.

-Note that everything that doesn’t fall in above categories can be susceptible to undergassing attack in a subtle ways.
+Note that everything that doesn’t fall in above categories can be susceptible to undergasing attack in a subtle ways.
 Reach out if you need help.

 We will be providing more functionality in the future, to allow for more complex code to be able to be safe against undergasing attacks.